Rajpratik71/eucalyptus-wiki/QA-Next.md

  * Just after installation of packages or source
  * Just after configuration and load image
 3. No more memo field
  * (mc) Suggesting a different usage of a 'text based config'.
 Flexible config on the fly is good.
-Guessing the syntax, requirements to run, and the fail slow (really slow) nature of QA's memo field today is not acceptable going forward.
+QA's current nature of forcing user's to guess the syntax(or look it up on a remote page), and/or guess the requirements to run a test, and then provide a fail slow (really slow) feedback mechanism is not acceptable going forward.
+ * (mc) Provide a mechanism for all test units (or whatever we do going forward) to provide near instant '-h' like feedback on what arguments/configuration that unit can accept, and needs to run.
+Allow for a sequence to be 'dryrun' to test whatever config mechanisms the system provides going forward.
  * (mc) Most tests currently use python's configParser libs.
 This is a really vanilla key=value syntax which allows for multiple contexts via brackets [your name here].
 Suggesting that we allow for any config format anyone wants inside these brackets including yaml, xml, key/value, etc..
  * Consider using a YAML format consumable by Ansible to define parameters for system builds.